 Today, nearly every adult in the U.S. has been affected in some way by the opioid epidemic.

-Almost everyone knows someone — a friend, a family member, an acquaintance — who has struggled with an opioid addiction or even died of an overdose.
-Many have seen opioid addiction ravage their community, tear families apart, and turn kind people on a road to desperation, addiction, and despair.
+Almost everyone knows someone — a friend, a family member, an acquaintance — who has struggled with opioid addiction or even died of an overdose.
+Many have seen opioid addiction ravage their community, tear families apart, and turn kind people on the road to desperation, addiction, and despair.

 When it comes to who is to blame for the opioid crisis, the public is often split.
 Some think the big pharmaceutical companies who pushed their opioid drugs bear the blame, while others blame the doctors who prescribed these drugs to patients looking for relief.

 The U.S. has experienced many drug epidemics in its time — a heroin epidemic in the 1980s, a cocaine and crack epidemic in the 1980s and 1990s, and a methamphetamine epidemic that began in the 1990s and is now perhaps getting worse.

 The U.S. is currently experiencing an ongoing opioid epidemic.
 In the late 19th century, it’s estimated that more than 300,000 people were addicted to injected morphine or smoked opium.

 The country has never experienced anything quite like the current opioid crisis.
 It is already the deadliest drug epidemic in American history, killing tens of thousands of people every year.